EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

 \paragraph{Frame selection.}

-For NVS, one must choose which frames are used as input (training) and evaluation (validation/testing).
-We divide evaluation frames into three tiers of difficulty. \textbf{In-Action (Hard)} frames occur during the common `put', `take', and `cut' actions annotated in \epic, based on their start-stop times.
-These frames are likely to contain significant object motion (due to hand-object interactions) and are thus more difficult to reconstruct. \textbf{Out-of-Action} frames occur outside any of the annotated action segments, where there is no appreciable motion except for the camera, making these frames easier to reconstruct.
-In the \textbf{In-Action (Hard)} scenario, we excluded the training frames that were within 1 second of a test frame.
-For the \textbf{Out-of-Action} scenario, we sampled 30\% of the frames from each video without removing their neighbouring training frames, which were considered \textbf{Easy}.
-The remaining frames in the \textbf{Out-of-Action} scenario were classified as \textbf{Medium}.
+For each video in the D-NVS benchmark, we select the video frames to be used as input to the system (training) and those that remain unseen and are used for evaluation only (validation/testing).
+Specifically, we propose categorising evaluation frames into three tiers of difficulty (easy, medium, hard\,---\,visualised in \Cref{fig:difficulty}), determined by the type of motion and the temporal gap between the evaluation and training frames. \textbf{In-Action} frames correspond to common `put', `take', and `cut' actions annotated in \epic, based on their start-stop times; they are characterised by substantial object motion due to hand-object interactions and are thus more difficult to reconstruct.
+In pursuit of a greater challenge, for the \textbf{In-Action (Hard)} set of frames, we exclude frames from the training set occurring within 1 second of a test frame. \textbf{Out-of-Action} frames occur outside action segments, where there is no appreciable motion except for the camera, making these frames generally easier to reconstruct.
+For the \textbf{Out-of-Action (Medium)} set, we sample 70\% of the out-of-action frames with the same time gap as above.
+The \textbf{Out-of-Action (Easy)} set corresponds to the remaining 30\% without removing the neighbouring training frames.
 The reasoning is that it is generally easier to predict a frame temporarily close to a training one.
 We assign every other evaluation frame to the validation and test sets, respectively.
 The average time gap between consecutive evaluation frames is 3.73 seconds.

-\paragraph{Dataset comparison.} In Table~\ref{tab:datasets} we compare \dataset to commonly used ones in dynamic NVS. \dataset represents a significant step up in complexity and scale with \textit{significantly longer} videos and associated semantics.
-For split statistics, please refer to the supplementary materials.
+Further statistics are provided in the supplement.